rajchannagiri/DA1301-_-Assignment3/README.md

 ### interesting about git
 * it is useful for discussions *
 ### useful git command
-i like the push command because it saves the changes
+- i like the push command because it saves the changes
+- I also like the commit command
 ### What I Learned
 I am learning how Git and GitHub work together.